 Takayama – Hida-Furukawa

 Gifu is also home to “Little Kyoto”, otherwise known as Hida Furukawa Town.
 This riverside town is home to over 1,000 colorful carp fish that live within the Seto River’s winding canals running throughout the area.
-For those who wish to fully enjoy a day of relaxation in the countryside, try a Satoyama Cycling Tour.
+Our Gifu travel guide recommends the Satoyama Cycling Tour for those seeking a day of complete relaxation amidst the scenic countryside of Gifu.

 If you’re lucky enough to be a spectator of the Hida Furukawa Festival in April, which is vibrant and exciting with drum performances, parades and bursting with Japanese spirit.
 Even if you missed the festival, you can also experience it vicariously at the Hida Furukawa Festival Exhibition Hall.